PlanterApp/planter_blog/content/posts/mulching-trees/index.md

 {{< notice info >}}Coarse compost should be high in brown matter (twigs, woody stems, branches), which provides the main nitrogen source the tree draws from the soil.{{< /notice >}}

 Avoid rocks and gravel unless you live in a desert environment such as the Desert Southwest.
-Care should still be taken, as lots of rocks and gravel around trees can create a localized heat island that can scald roots and reflect too much heat onto the trunk.
+Care should still be taken, however, (and should be mostly avoided), as the accumulation of rocks and gravel around trees can create a localized heat island that can scald roots and reflect excessive heat onto the trunk.

+Rock and gravel mulches also create prime growing spots for weeds, and while they need less new material added over time, they eventually compact the soil and starve the ground of oxygen and nutrients.

 #### General Mulch Advice